Home > Thai Appetizers > Grilled Thai Chicken Wings

 We use a ceramic charcoal grill or Kamado, and place a heat deflector on the bottom of the grill.
 The temperature of the grill is at 350 degrees.

+If you are using a gas grill then only turn one of the burners and place the wings on the non-burner side.
 The first side will cook for 30 minutes, then flip each wing over and cook for another 15 minutes.
 The wings will develop a beautiful brown color.

 How to Serve

 Grilled Thai Chicken Wings can be served as a appetizer or with a meal.
 We love to eat these with Thai Papaya Salad and Thai Sticky Rice.
+The flavors go so well together!

 You can also serve the wings with a Thai Sweet Chili dipping sauce for even more flavor.
 The marinade also works great on Chicken legs, thighs, breast, or even a whole chicken.